vlang/ved/README.md

 # Vid
 ## Open-source editor written in V with the performance of Sublime Text

-Open source release on July 9 at 1pm UTC.
+Open source release In July.

 Main features: